 Property law creates other situations in which your rights as a homeowner may be restricted.
 Many developments and subdivisions have covenants dictating what improvements can be made or how land can be used.
 For example, some neighborhoods require a certain level of lawn maintenance or prohibit satellite dishes from being affixed to homes.
 Gated communities are particularly notorious for their restrictive covenants and may limit the color you can paint your house, the way you use your yard, or where you store your garbage cans.

 Easements can also affect your rights as a homeowner.
 An easement is a property interest allowing another person to use property he or she doesn't own.
 For example, an easement on your property may allow your neighbor to cross your land or a telephone company to maintain power lines on it.
 You can consult with a real estate attorney to determine whether there's an easement on your land.

 Your home is your castle, but there are many situations in which a neighbor or other party can limit your activities on your own land.
-A legal professional can help you determine what kind of limitations exist and help take back control over your land's use using the law.
-Contact a local attorney for a free initial case review to discuss your land use issues and to learn how they can help you
+Contact a local real estate attorney to learn about the rights and limitations you have when it comes to using your land.